Learn what executive functions are, how they develop, and practical strategies for further understanding and development.

 The goals of this series are:

-➢ Support participants in reflecting upon their own practices, strengths, and areas for growth
+➢ Support participants in reflecting on their own habits, strengths, and areas for growth

-➢ Provide participants with clear definitions of 12 executive functioning skills (skills that teens are developing and can be strengthened)
+➢ Provide clear definitions of executive functioning skills — skills that teens are actively developing and can strengthen over time with practice

-➢ Facilitate activities for self-reflection and practicing of particular skills
+➢ Facilitate activities for self-reflection and skill practice

 Accessing the webinar: Following your purchase, you will be emailed a document containing a folder link to view the lessons as they’re released each week.